LillianLuzinsky/Array-Cardio-Day-1/README.md

 5) How to use map with arrow function
 6) How to sort with the ternary operator
 7) How to use the reduce method
+8) How to sort alpahbetically with the ternary operator